Bishop's Legacy Is Permanently Closed

 Print up flyers or coupons and distribute them through your organizations members to as many of their friends, relatives, and associates as possible.

 On the night of the fundraiser, all they have to do is show up during your event time and eat some great food and drink some refreshing beverages.
 Either before or after their meal they hand the waitstaff the coupon or flyer.
 The coupon/flyer is stapled to the guest check.

 At the end of the event we collect all of the guest check receipts with the coupon or flyer stapled to it, and add up the totals.

 Within 10 days of the event a check is written to the non-profit for 15% of the total amount of food and beverage consumed.

 "The best and most fun fundraiser I ever attended was at Bishop's Legacy for the Lion's Club Children's Fund.
 The theme was Batman Forever and it was hugely successful in terms of both attendance and amounts raised.
 Lots of intricate costumes (I think I even saw Christian Bale in his Batman outfit) and for those without costumes they gave out Batman apparel via sweepstakes and auctions.
-MoonAtMidnight contributed a ton of t shirts. sweatshirts and hoodies - I ended up with Batman Begins sweatshirt and a classic logo T. They assigned the help who also dressed in black Batman shirts and masks, so the entire event was one huge Batman party.
+Some of the shirts even included the villains, like the Joker or the Penguin.
+A black sedan was parked outside with added fins and a hood made up to look like a Batmobile.
+MoonAtMidnight contributed a ton of t shirts, sweatshirts and hoodies - I ended up with Batman Begins sweatshirt and a classic logo T. Check out all the coolest Batman t shirts, especially the awesome sublimated prints.
+They assigned the help who also dressed in black Batman shirts and masks, so the entire event was one huge Batman party.
 I will forever remember this evening and am so sad to see this great spot closing.
-But hey, Batman forever!"
+But hey, as the Dark Knight rules - Batman forever!"
 Richard M. Blish

 Gift Card Fundraiser